 So what if we went further?
 What if we had surveillance on every single individual?
 What is every move, every word spoken, every place visited, was meticulously recorded by the state?
 With complete transparency on everybody’s actions, that would be nowhere to hide for criminals.
 We could live in a society were even the concept of having cocky would be strange.
 It would absolutely not be required you could just open your car and turn on the ignition and that would be it.
 You wouldn’t even need a password for your computer or your email anything like that.

 But the problem is that we might be picking up pennies in front of an incoming train, to paraphrase Nassim Taleb.
 We are reducing the risk of petty crime but perhaps we are enabling the largest kind of them all: genocide.

-We never know who will be in Paula 20 years from now and we should perhaps assume the worst.
+We never know who will be in power 20 years from now and we should perhaps assume the worst.
 No system, regardless of the checks and balances in power, is foolproof.
 We have to remember that Hitler used democracy against itself.
 His attempted overthrow of the government in Munich ended with his arrest, his eventual rise to power was via being democratically elected.

 What would Hitler have done if he had complete surveillance of everyone under his control?

 I do wonder if with further advancements of society, there could be a way to have automated monitoring systems that could take us further towards Utopia without compromising individual freedoms and risk a huge amount of centralized power.
 But, Utopia will always come at the expense of freedom.